13 Different Types of Beetles in New Jersey

 by Vilseskogen is licensed under CC BY-NC-SA 2.0

-The Banded Ash Borer is also among the types of beetles in New Jersey.
-It is a wood-boring beetle that is native to North America.
+The Banded Ash Borer is also a type of beetle in New Jersey.
+It is a wood-boring beetle native to North America.

 You can find it in many habitats, including forests, wooded, and urban areas.